 As soon as I graduated (I mean this literally; I dropped my thesis off at my professor's house on the way to the airport), I got on a plane and flew to the Himalayas.
 I went to China, India, and Nepal.
 The next time it was Southeast Asia.
 After that it was Egypt, Jordan, Israel, and Ethiopia.
 Then Turkey, Syria, Lebanon, Iraq, Iran, Iraq, Pakistan, Sri Lanka, Bangladesh.
 Japan and Korea.
 Mexico, Guatemala, Honduras, Belize, and on and on.
 I was unstoppable.

 But I did slow down eventually.
-I've been in Taiwan for eight years now.
+I've been in Taiwan for ten years now.
 Staying in one country has allowed me to get to know one place better.
 I've had more time to think and write.
 Looking back, I've been so busy since that first New Zealand trip (15 years ago!!) that I'm only just writing about it now!
 I've got a wife, car, house, and kids.
 But in my mind, I'm still traveling.
 That's Taiwan outside my bedroom window!
 Every day is an adventure.
 Every breath is a journey.
 Things change.
 Life is change.
 I must embrace it.

 But I will never forget that all of it, this whole crazy series of events that has brought me to where I am today, started right there on that rock in New Zealand.